SpicyLemon/json-explorer/README.md

 ```

 #### Demonstrating the `-` json input method and `-r` combined with `-p`.
-Get information about all paths starging with the `"g"` value in a piped in json structure.
+Get information about all paths starting with the `"g"` value in a piped in json structure.
 ```sh
 > cat tests/object-complex-1.json | json_info -r -p '.g' -
 ```